Wiggins’ 21 points lead Wolves over Wizards, 131-109

+WASHINGTON (AP) — The Minnesota Timberwolves had no problem in their first game without star center Karl-Anthony Towns.

-WASHINGTON (AP) — Andrew Wiggins scored 21 points, Robert Covington and Jarrett Culver each added 20 and the Minnesota Timberwolves cruised to a 131-109 victory over the Washington Wizards on Saturday night.
+Andrew Wiggins scored 21 points, Robert Covington and Jarrett Culver each added 20 and the Timberwolves cruised to a 131-109 victory over the Washington Wizards on Saturday night.

+Towns was serving the first of a two-game suspension for fighting with Philadelphia’s Joel Embiid on Wednesday.
+In his first four games, Towns was among the league leaders in scoring and rebounds.

+“We knew we were missing Kat,” Wiggins said.
+“Kat’s not somebody you can replace, so everyone had to step up, and that’s what everyone did.

 Minnesota, which improved to 4-1 for the first time since 2012-13, had six players in double figures.